Skip to main content

 Figures

 Figures, including graphs and diagrams, must be professionally and clearly presented.
-If a figure is not easy to understand or does not appear to be of a suitable quality, the editor may ask to re-render or omit it.
+If a figure is not easy to understand or does not appear to be of a suitable quality, the editor may ask to re-render, or may decide to omit it.

 All figures must be cited within the main text, in consecutive order using Arabic numerals (e.g. Figure 1, Figure 2, etc.).

-Each figure must have an accompanying descriptive main title.
+Each figure must have an accompanying caption with a descriptive main title.
 This should clearly and concisely summarise the content and/or use of the figure image.
-A short additional figure legend is optional to offer a further description
+A short, additional figure legend is optional to offer a further description.

-The source of the image should be included, along with any relevant copyright information and a statement of authorisation (if needed).
+The source of the image should be included in the caption, along with any relevant copyright information and a statement of authorisation (if needed).
+If using images from an archive, then please provide the name of the archive, the collection and the acquisition number:

-If your figure file includes text then please present the font as Ariel, Helvetica, or Verdana.
-This will mean that it matches the typeset text.
+If your figure file is a rendered image that includes text, then please present the font as Arial, Helvetica, or Verdana.
+This will ensure that the figure is clearly legible in a sans-serif font.

 Tables

-All tables must be cited within the main text, numbered with Arabic numerals in consecutive order (e.g. Table 1, Table 2, etc.).
+All tables must be cited within the main text, numbered with Arabic numerals in consecutive order (e.g., Table 1, Table 2, etc.).
+The shortened word ‘Tab’ should not be used to cite a table.

-Each table must have an accompanying descriptive title.
+Each table must have an accompanying, descriptive title in the form of a caption.
 This should clearly and concisely summarise the content and/or use of the table.
-A short additional table legend is optional to offer a further description of the table.
-The table title and legend should be placed underneath the table.
+A short, additional table legend is optional to offer a further description of the table.
+The table caption and legend should be placed directly underneath the table.

 Tables should not include:

-NOTE: If there are more columns than can fit on a single page, then the table will be placed horizontally on the page.
-If it still can't fit horizontally on a page, the table will be broken into two.
+If there are more columns than can fit on a single page, then the table will be placed horizontally on the page.
+If it still cannot fit horizontally on a page, the table will be broken into two parts.

 References